JacobTheComputerEngineer/S25-11-Minimizing-Bits/README.md

 (unless the dockerfile changes).

 ```
-> docker build . -t s25-11
+docker build . -t s25-11
 ```

 3) Instantiate a container:

 Run this command in this directory.
-I like to put this into an alias because it is quite long.
+Consider putting this into an alias because it is quite long.

 ```
-> docker run --rm -it --mount type=bind,src=$PWD,dst=/mnt s25-11
+docker run --rm -it --mount type=bind,src=$PWD,dst=/mnt s25-11
 ```

 You should now be inside the docker container file system.